nloadholtes/synappio-client/Cookbooks/Remediate-User.md

 API Tokens can be pre-purchased or post-paid, depending on the ESP plan or subscription.
 To determine how many Remediation Tokens you have consumed, insert -v into a curl command that consumes tokens.
 If any API call consumes tokens, the summary of tokens consumed will be in the x-synappio-tokens-consumed header.

-For instruction on Remediating a list please see the ESP Cookbook entitled Remediation.
+For instruction on monitoring list quality please see the ESP Cookbook entitled Monitoring.

 >Important!